kukuu/AGILITY/white-paper/architectural-solutions/cloud-computing/README.md

 which is an example of PaaS.

-## Microservices

-Loose coupling::individual deployment:: repeatable deployment can only be achieved by repeatble context ==> containerisation Microservices enforce loose coupling, plus it’s easier to develop fast and reliable deployment pipelines if they only have to handle small packages.

-However, note microservices introduced a new problem: if adding a feature was often going to require adding a new, independently deployed and hosted service then that process had to be fast and not require any specialist knowledge.

-Demanding that every single developer in the company learn the intricacies of maintaining Puppet configuration for all their services would have been impractical and more than a little cruel.

-Resolution:

-1. Set up feature teams  that can possibly set up a new service in under four hours.
-What this means is Developing services should not   require knowledge of the infrastructure and changing infrastructure should not require detailed knowledge of the services running on it.
-	If we need to change the hostname or port a service runs on it should require no changes to the service itself.

-2. All project configuration—from build process to health monitoring—must be contained within the project repository.
-Anything else introduces hidden dependencies for deployment that threaten to break the pipeline and require specialist knowledge to debug.

-3. The above configuration should be declarative and not require adding dependencies to the project.

-4. Use Containerisation

 ## The TWELVE-FACTOR App

 The twelve-factor app is a methodology for building software-as-a-service apps that:
 ```
 i.
-Use declarative formats for setup automation, to minimize time and cost for new developers joining the project
+Use declarative formats for setup automation, to minimize time and cost for new developers
+joining the project

 ii.
-Have a clean contract with the underlying operating system, offering maximum portability between execution environments
+Have a clean contract with the underlying operating system, offering maximum portability
+between execution environments

 iii.
-Are suitable for deployment on modern cloud platforms, obviating the need for servers and systems administration
+Are suitable for deployment on modern cloud platforms, obviating the need for servers
+and systems administration

 iv.
-Minimize divergence between development and production, enabling continuous deployment for maximum agility
+Minimize divergence between development and production, enabling continuous deployment
+for maximum agility

 v.
 Scales up without significant changes to tooling, architecture, or development practices.
-The twelve-factor methodology can be applied to apps written in any programming language, and which use any combination of backing services (database, queue, memory cache, etc).
+The twelve-factor methodology can be applied to apps written in any programming language, and
+which use any combination of backing services (database, queue, memory cache, etc).

 - https://12factor.net